gc-telemed/gitasp-app/src/content/homepage/index.md

 # workflow
 workflow:
-  title: "The B.O.S.S Workflow"
+  title: "The B.O.S.S Workflows"
   image: "/images/banner.png"
-  description: ""
+  description: "Business Process Optimization for Surgical and Medical Workflows"

 # call_to_action
 call_to_action:
   title: Ready to start?
-  content: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+  content: If you have questions, let's find the answers together.
   image: '/images/cta.png'
   button:
     enable: true